tangle-frost/iota-qr-lib/README.md

 This is a combined library of all the IOTA QR Type modules.

+It can be used with a \<script\> include, or as a UMD with Webpack/Browserify/Parcel/SystemJs/RequireJS etc

 The library is a bundle of all the following components:

 * [@tangle-frost/iota-core](https://github.com/tangle-frost/iota-core) - Core functions and helper classes.